Axisymmetric Magnetic Fields can be Stably Generated via Simple Convection

 Cowling’s theorem, dynamo theory, simple convection, neutral pointAbstract

 Researchers have struggled to understand the mechanism underlying the formation of celestial magnetic fields.
-In some studies, the conception of this mechanism, such as Cowling's theorem, which posits that complex convection is necessary to generate a magnetic field, constrains research.
+To avoid constraints such as Cowling's theorem, several studies have set up complex convection and developed theories for magnetic field generation.
 Research in this field could progress through the discovery of a simple mechanism.
-To reveal a possible simple mechanism, this paper addresses generating a magnetic field by convection, which is a simple concept.
-Whether an axisymmetric poloidal magnetic field can be stably generated by the axisymmetric poloidal convection of a conductive fluid depends on whether the induction term contains a source of power generation.
+This paper pursues the power generation theory of a simple mechanism that generates a coaxial magnetic field by axisymmetric convection in a conductive fluid.
+Whether this power generation can be stably maintained depends on whether there is a source of power generation in the induction term.
 This problem can be solved by decomposing and examining the induction term in detail.
-Cowling's theory omits certain components (terms) from this term; however, in this study, these components are found to be essential for axisymmetric magnetic field generation on the basis of calculations and examination of the total amount of energy.
+Cowling's theory omits certain components (additional terms) from this term; however, in this study, these components are determined to be essential for axisymmetric magnetic field generation based on calculations and examination of the total amount of regional energy.
 This approach is a novel concept.
 In addition, another claim of Cowling's theorem concerning the neutral point is also disputed.
 Consequently, even under simple axisymmetric convection, the possibility of generating axisymmetric magnetic fields is demonstrated.
 These findings will contribute to further elucidation of the mechanism of magnetic field formation.
-However, in this work, unresolved points are found in the maintenance of the magnetic field and the deformation of the formula.

 Conflicts of Interest Disclosure